bookofproofs/bookofproofs.github.io/_sources/history/18th-century/coulomb.md

 * From Bouchain, Coulomb was next posted to Cherbourg.
 * Coulomb developed a theory of torsion in thin silk and hair threads.
 * Another interesting episode occurred during the time which Coulomb spent at Cherbourg.
-* Coulomb submitted a memoir giving his ideas and it is a fascinating opportunity to understand his political views.
 * Coulomb wanted the state and the individual to play equal roles.
 * In 1779 Coulomb was sent to Rochefort to collaborate with the Marquis de Montalembert in constructing a fort made entirely from wood near Ile d'Aix.
 * During his time at Rochefort, Coulomb carried on his research into mechanics, in particular using the shipyards in Rochefort as laboratories for his experiments.